-If we're unable to cover your diagnosed pre-existing medical conditions, we'll send you an email confirming this.
+If you complete a medical assessment and we're unable to cover your diagnosed pre-existing medical conditions, we'll send you an email confirming this.
 Your medical assessment will list those pre-existing medical conditions as excluded conditions.

-You can still buy this policy, but we won't pay any claims for anything related to your excluded pre-existing medical conditions.
+We won't pay any claims for anything related to your excluded pre-existing medical conditions or changes to your health.